Venafi/terraform-provider-venafi/README.md

 ## Certificate Policy Management

-1. Declare that the CyberArk Certificate Manager Provider and specify the connection and authentication settings as described in the previous section.
+1. Declare that the Venafi Provider and specify the connection and authentication settings as described in the previous section.

    >:pushpin: **NOTE**: For CyberArk Certificate Manager, Self-Hosted, the `access_token` assigned to the `venafi` provider must have